 Our parents, staff and supporters are finding these media resources helpful for understanding the challenges facing young people in their embrace of nature and the world around them.

-In this groundbreaking work, child advocacy expert Richard Louv directly links the lack of nature in the lives of today’s wired generation―he calls it nature deficit―to some of the most disturbing childhood trends, such as rises in obesity, Attention Deficit Disorder (ADD), and depression.
+In this groundbreaking work, child advocacy expert Richard Louv spotlights the alienation of children from the natural world, coining the term nature-deficit disorder and linking it to some of the most disturbing childhood trends, such as rises in obesity, Attention Deficit Disorder (ADD), and depression.

 Engage, Connect, Protect explodes the myth that environmental issues are primarily of interest to wealthy White communities.